Prosecution rests in Sean 'Diddy' Combs' sex trafficking trial

+After the prosecution rested, Combs’ lawyers asked U.S. District Judge Arun Subramanian to halt the trial immediately and throw out the charges, arguing the charges weren't proven.

-The move came after defense lawyer Teny Geragos finished questioning the government’s final witness: Joseph Cerciello, a Homeland Security Investigations agent.
+The government rested after defense lawyer Teny Geragos finished questioning the prosecution’s final witness: Joseph Cerciello, a Homeland Security Investigations agent.

 Defense lawyers, though, say they were consensual sexual encounters consistent with the swingers lifestyle.